Takeaways

 These effects are generally temporary and will resolve as your body adjusts to the supplement.
 Using a no-loading protocol can minimize these effects.

 It is important to address some common misconceptions regarding creatine’s side effects.
-Contrary to some claims, research has not shown any connection between creatine use and kidney damage in healthy individuals11.
+Contrary to some claims, research has not shown any connection between creatine use and kidney damage in healthy individuals.
 Similarly, there is no evidence that creatine causes dehydration or muscle cramps.

 However, those with pre-existing kidney problems should consult a doctor before using creatine.
 The same applies to anyone taking medications that affect kidney function.